-Eulalia grass (Miscanthus sinensis) is a popular, clump-forming ornamental grass used to add a breezy, effortless elegance to gardens and landscapes.
-The grass boasts feathery plumed seed heads, which generally appear from late summer to early fall—but even without these plumes, the plant's upright stems still look good throughout the winter.
-The tall blades of the grass usually arch over gently, creating a pretty cascading effect and rippling in the wind.
+Chinese silver grass (Miscanthus sinensis) is a popular, clump-forming ornamental grass used to add a breezy, effortless elegance to gardens and landscapes.
+The grass boasts feathery plumed seed heads, which generally appear from late summer to early fall—and look good throughout the winter.
+The tall blades of the grass usually arch over gently, creating a pretty cascading effect that ripples in the wind.

-Native to Asia, eulalia grass is available in a wide variety of cultivars, each with varying heights and color shades, including silver, pink, purple, and red.
-Eulalia grass is best planted in the spring and will grow very quickly.
-Some dwarf cultivars don't even reach 3 feet in height, but most are taller, with many growing to be over 10 feet tall.
+Native to eastern Asia, Chinese silver grass is available in a wide variety of cultivars, each with varying heights and color shades, including silver, pink, purple, and red.
+It is best planted in the spring from root divisions or potted nursery plants and will grow very quickly.
+Some dwarf cultivars don't even reach 3 feet in height, but most are taller, with some growing over 10 feet tall.

 |Botanical Name||Miscanthus sinensis|

 |Soil pH||Acidic, neutral|

 Chinese silver grass is a relatively hardy species that does well with minimal care, making it a great way to fill in your landscape or add visual interest to your garden with very little effort.
 While these versatile and easy-to-grow grasses make for a great garden focal point, they also work well as privacy screens, border plants, or as a hedging alternative.